 The CO2 is transported by pipeline to be permanently stored deep underground.

 The hydrogen is transported for use in power, industry, heat and transport.

 Less than 20 miles from the Humber Bridge lies the Saltend Chemicals Plant, the intended location of the largest hydrogen plant in the world.

 Hydrogen at scale is crucial for meeting climate targets

-To reach net zero targets, says José Miguel Bermúdez Menéndez, energy technology analyst for hydrogen and alternative fuels at the IEA, hydrogen demand needs to increase seven-fold, but that hydrogen also needs to become ‘low-carbon’.
-Currently, hydrogen is mostly made from natural gas and its global production releases 830 million tonnes of CO2 a year.
+To reach net zero targets, says José Miguel Bermúdez Menéndez, Energy Technology Analyst for hydrogen and alternative fuels at the IEA, hydrogen demand needs to increase seven-fold, but that hydrogen also needs to become ‘low-carbon’.
+Currently, hydrogen is mostly made from natural gas and its global production releases 830 million tonnes of CO2 a year5.
 This is known as grey hydrogen.
 There are two principal ways to produce low carbon hydrogen: use renewable electricity and electrolysis to split the H from H2O (water) to produce what is known as green hydrogen; or produce it from natural gas and capture the CO2 by-product.
 This is known as blue hydrogen.